Ask the Publicists: What’s the Difference Between Marketing and Publicity?

 I’ve never understood what the difference is between marketing and publicity.
 What is it?

 What’s interesting about this question, and why it’s confusing, is that most everyone has a different response.
-The easy answer, and the one you’ll hear most often, is that marketing costs money, whereas publicity is free—but even that isn’t the whole truth.
+The easy answer, and the one you’ll hear most often, is that marketing costs money like running a PPC campaign through a agency which is better than managing PPC yourself , whereas publicity is free—but even that isn’t the whole truth.

 Because Broadside’s focus is primarily on publicity, and because we’re proponents of calling on friends when life’s big questions trip us up, we turned to a couple of the industry’s marketing gurus to see what they have to say.

 Carla Gray, Director of Marketing at Houghton Mifflin Harcourt says, “Marketing deals with the before and the after, whereas publicity deals with the here and now.”

 Lydia Hirt, Marketing Director at Riverhead Books and Viking Books at Penguin Random House, says, “One of the most obvious differences is that publicity curates pitches for every editorial outlet, while on the marketing side we have a budget to advertise directly to targeted audiences.”

 Need more clarity?
 Here you go.